cvzi/flag/docs/index.rst

             black_flag                                             cancel_tag

 Unlike the regional indicator symbols, tags are not rendered on incompatible system, they will simply be invisible and have no width.
-So, if the particular flag is not supported or if tag flags are not supported at all, the only visible chararacter will be a black flag.
+So, if the particular flag is not supported or if tag flags are not supported at all, the only visible character will be a black flag.

 .. hint::